 - To instill an understanding of formal project management processes

-- To teach how to apply project management on the job
+- To demonstrate how to apply project management principles on the job

-How you teach project management will vary depending on your goals.
+How you teach project management will change depending on the situation.

 1. Teaching a broad understanding

-If you’re working in a project environment, it’s important for everyone to understand the general concepts of project management and why they are important.
-This requires teaching project management at the highest level, in the shortest amount of time possible.
-You will need to cover subjects such as:
+In a project environment, everyone needs to understand the general concepts of project management and why they are important.
+You will have to teach project management at the highest level in the shortest amount of time possible.
+Start by answering these four questions:

 - What is project management?